oat431/oat431/README.md

 ### Hi there I'm Oat 🌷

-- ⚒  Full-Stack Developer (mostly working on backend)
+- ⚒  Software Engineer (mostly working on backend)
-- 🔭 I’m currently working as freelence partime backend
+- 🔭 I’m currently looking for some job
-- 🔫 I complete my university with this [senior project](https://github.com/Transmatter) which helping viusally impaired surf the internet.
+- 🔫 I completed my university with this [senior project](https://github.com/Transmatter) which helping viusally impaired surf the internet.
 - ⚡ Fun fact: I really love Coffee ☕, and Green tea 🍵
 - 🎓 Graduate from CMU/CAMT in SE major (Graduate Year 2022)
 - ✏ now I am learning and practicing